-Available for an extra cost in: Enterprise, Performance, and Unlimited Editions '''
+Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
+Also available in Developer Edition.

-'''

-'ParentRoleIDs' == "$User.UserRoleId" || 'OwnerId' == "$User.Id"
+'ParentRoleIDs' == "\$User.UserRoleId" || 'OwnerId' == "\$User.Id"

-'''

 Note: The current dataflow doesn't contain logic to create a dataset column named "ParentRoleIDs."
 ParentRoleIDs is a placeholder for the name of a column that will contain this information.
 In the next step, you will modify the dataflow to add this column to the dataset.
 This column name will change based on how you configure the dataflow.